Amarabolive/Phase-4-project/README.md

 - on bash
 - Copy code
 - git clone <https://github.com/Amarabolive/Phase-4-project>
-- Run student.ipynb in Jupyter Notebook or any other compatible IDE.
+- Run Model Interpretability.ipynb in Jupyter Notebook or any other compatible IDE.

 ## Conclusion